SAP-samples/abap-cheat-sheets/07_String_Processing.md

 | `+` | Any character (only one character, including blanks). |
 | `#` | Escape character.
 The following character is marked for an exact comparison. |

-Patterns are not case-sensitive except for characters marked by `#`.
+Patterns are not case-sensitive except for characters marked with `#`.
 If a pattern is found, the system variable `sy-fdpos` returns the offset of the first occurrence.
 Otherwise, it contains the length of the searched string.